 (Above) The Anglo-Scottish expresses on the former MR route from St Pancras to Glasgow had to reverse at the Leeds, including the 'Thames-Clyde Express'.
-Perhaps older enthusiasts will recall a summer timetable in the Fifties when both 'up' and 'down' trains were booked to arrive at Leeds at the same time - approximately 14.30.
-However, because of the length of both trains, the island platform 5-6 had to be used, therefore passengers entering the station found themselves facing two identical expresses standing side-by-side, each carrying non-reversible 'London-Leeds-Glasgow' roof boards on the carriages, and as both the 'up' and 'down' trains arrived and departed in the same direction, the station staff had to make sure that a hapless passenger didn't end up travelling the opposite direction they intended!
+Perhaps older enthusiasts will recall the summer timetables in the Fifties and Suixties when both 'up' and 'down' trains were booked to arrive at Leeds at the same time - approximately 14.30.
+However, because of the length of both trains, the island platform 5-6 had to be used, therefore passengers entering the station found themselves facing two identical expresses standing side-by-side, each carrying non-reversible 'London-Leeds-Glasgow' roof boards on the carriages, and as both the 'up' and 'down' trains arrived and departed in the same direction, the station staff had to make sure that no hapless passenger ended up travelling in the opposite direction they intended!
 It later transpired that Skipton became the passing point.
 Here, an unusual sight (in the final days of steam) a pair of Black 5's await departure from Wellington Street station in June 1966.
-The site was later to be developed as a parcels depot and car park.
+The site was later developed as a parcels depot and car park.

 (Below) A locomotive nameplate 'Book Law' as carried by the LNER 4-6-2 Pacific A3 class loco 2599 built at Doncaster works in July 1930, was sold for £8,200 at a sheffield Railwayana Auction in March 2009.
 Renumbered 88 in August 1946 and then BR 60088 in July 1948, the loco is seen here at Holbeck Shed (55A) with its double chimney fitted in July 1959.
 Trough-style smoke deflectors were fitted in June 1961.
 A long-time Heaton engine, 60088 had a brief spell at Leeds (Neville Hill) before being withdrawn in October 1963 from Gateshead and cut up at Darlington in November 1963.
 The numbers '2599' and '88' are clearly stamped in the base of the cast brass plate.
 Book Law was named after the 1927 St Leger winner.